raspberrypilearning/turtle-tracker/en/step_4.md

 ![image highlighting Make a List button](images/turtle-2-make-a-list.png)

 Name the list 'x coords'.
-Choose 'For this sprite only' - this will allow each Turtle sprite to have its own coordinates.
+Choose 'For this sprite only' - this will allow each turtle sprite to have its own coordinates.

 ![List creation dialogue for x coords](images/turtle-2-x-list.png)